What Your Exhaust Smoke Is Trying To Tell You

 You’ll probably notice white smoke from your exhaust during a cold start, this is nothing to be worried about as it’s created by vapour from combustion.
 If however your car is warmed up, the outside temperature is reasonable and your car is still producing steam, you could be looking at head gasket failure or cracked cylinder head.

 A split in your head gasket will send liquids into places they shouldn’t be and could lead to coolant entering the cylinders.
 The engine will try to compress the coolant, leading to potentially disastrous engine failure and lots of steam pouring out of the exhaust.
 The size of the leak will depend on the amount of smoke produced, however if this does happen you probably won’t be able to see out of the back window due to your car becoming a steam engine.
-If that suddenly happens to you then pull over asap and hope the damage isn’t too bad.
+If that suddenly happens to you then pull over as soon as possible and hope the damage isn’t too bad.